AravindhVemala/Organicfood1/README.md

 # Roles and responsibilities
 1.Aravindh Vemala (project management) :Manages the web development project. <br />
-2.Shreya Chittimalla (Deployment) :Deployment and maintenance of project infrastructure.
+2.Shreya Chittimalla (Deployment) :Deployment and maintenance of project infrastructure. <br />
-3.Anupama Kunnil (Images, logos and chat bot questions) :Responsible for image searching, logo creation and chat bot questions.
+3.Anupama Kunnil (Images, logos and chat bot questions) :Responsible for image searching, logo creation and chat bot questions. <br />
-4.Sai Srinivas Pathala (Documentation) :Responsible for managing the documentation process.
+4.Sai Srinivas Pathala (Documentation) :Responsible for managing the documentation process. <br />

 # Azure services used:
-Azure blob storage
+1.Azure blob storage <br />
-Storage account
+2.Storage account <br />
-Azure Backup service
+3.Azure Backup service <br />
-Azure AI services
+4.Azure AI services <br />
-chatbot
+5.chatbot <br />
-Azure Role Based access Control(RBAC)
+6.Azure Role Based access Control(RBAC) <br />

 # Problem statement:
 “How can we design an engaging and informative digital platform that educates consumers about the benefits of organic food, its sourcing, and sustainable practices?
 Our goal is to empower users with accurate information, enabling them to make informed choices for a healthier lifestyle and a greener planet.
 Additionally, we aim to foster a sense of community engagement by encouraging discussions, sharing success stories, and connecting users with local farmers and producers.
 By creating a vibrant online ecosystem, we can collectively promote organic practices and contribute to a more sustainable future.”

 #Project description: